Seattle's Child

 McGinn describes Dambo as “the Pied Piper of trolls.”
 Why trolls?

 “He grew up with those stories and fairy tales as a kid.
-They’re very much steeped in the Nordic tradition of storytelling,” McGinn says.
+They’re very much steeped in the Nordic tradition of storytelling,” McGinn said.
 “If you’re not behaving as a kid, there’s a suggestion that the trolls can get you.”

 Who’s going to see the giant trolls?
 There’s no rush

 As the crew cleaned up wood scraps and tools at the building site, a bicyclist paused his ride long enough to snap a photo.
 Families showed up with kids.
 A man with a walker and a rainbow outfit wheeled up for a photo op.
 The troll’s location is an open secret.
+The trolls will stay at each site for at least three years, up to 15 years (and open for discussion after 15 years).

-Dambo’s wish for Seattle-ites is that troll-hunting will be a fun and positive experience.
+Dambo’s wish for Seattleites is that troll-hunting will be a fun and positive experience.

 Our neighboring giant trolls and the team